 - Meet with a Loan Consultant in person to review and complete a personal budget for loan payments.
 Applicants in bankruptcy (or preparing to file) are not eligible

 - Complete a financial literacy class provided by Nutmeg State FCU

-Our Working Wheels Car Ownership Program has an interest rate of 8% APR* and you’ll be rewarded with an automatic rate reduction after one year of on-time payments.
+Our Working Wheels Car Ownership Program has an interest rate of 8% APR*

 Before you begin the application, please be sure to view the helpful information below.